open-education-hub/operating-systems/content/chapters/io/lab/content/file-descriptors.md

 So what are file descriptors 0 and 1?
 They are `stdin` and `stdout`, respectively.

-Now we know that the basic I/O streams of a process are correspond to specific file decriptors.
+Now we know that the basic I/O streams of a process correspond to specific file descriptors.
 But what is a file descriptor exactly?
 From the application's point of view, it is a positive integer acting as a unique identifier for an I/O channel, such as a file.
 To the operating system, a file descriptor is an index.